 Good points?
 Well, I will say watch the film, because there are so many of them, I WILL run out of space here, but then again it IS a review, so I’ll pack as many as I can, here and now.

 Any film that evidently believes that family is about more than looking the same has already won me over.
 Yet the animation equally acknowledges and really well plays the need to physically have a kind in order that uniqueness does not make one feel too lonely, and that questions that an individual might have about their peculiarity (fur/hair), their genetical habits can find an outlet for answers and sharing.
-“You look like me but older”, “you look like me but younger” and so on are some of the first excited words that come out of Po’s mouth when he reaches the secret village of his long lost panda relatives, after having lived all his life till then, never having encountered anyone physically like him.
+“You look like me but older”, “you look like me but younger” and so on are some of the first excited words that come out of Po’s mouth when he reaches the secret village of his long lost panda relatives.
+Up till then, he had lived all his life, never having encountered anyone physically like him.
 With individuals around the world and across ages seeking a unique identity at the same time as to belong in a similar-minded group, this acknowledgement of a human desire to also seek physical likeness is a subtle way to make being nonetheless unique not become a lonely experience.